KeRNeLith/Here/src/Here/Maybe/README.md

 ## Working with Maybe

 When you use a Maybe you can access to its value if it has one via the `Value` property.
-You can check before that it has one via the `HasValue` and `HasNoValue` properties, or directly by checking the Maybe variable as it supports the true and false operators.
+You can check before that it has one via the `HasValue` and/or `HasNoValue` properties, or directly by checking the Maybe variable as it supports the true and false operators.
 But you can also simply use extensions that will really help you to keep a clean and functional code.

 ```csharp